Mayor of Savannah Issues Mandatory Mask Requirement for Public Spaces

 Physical distancing will limit seating availability for Mass.
 Pastors must abide by state and local laws and restrictions that pertain to physical distancing.
 This physical distancing will determine how many seats can be made available for Mass in the church or other parish buildings, so pastors will define a fair method for determining how many can attend any one Mass and ensuring the greatest potential for participation.
 Unfortunately, this may mean that by ensuring everyone has at least some opportunity for attending Mass, no one should expect to be able to attend Mass every Sunday or with guaranteed regularity.
 It is very important that you are registered with the parish to receive updated information regarding Mass times and safety measures.
 Please make sure your contact information is current so that you can receive updates through email, Facebook or the parish website.

-- The wearing of masks for ages three and up is highly recommended.
+- The wearing of masks for ages three and up is highly recommended and strongly encouraged.
 We do this to protect others as well as ourselves.

 - We do not have a large supply of hand sanitizer.
 We strongly encourage each family or individual to bring their own supply.